mkeke/mkeke/readme.md

 My name is Simen Lysebo.

-I work as a senior web developer at Schibsted Marketing Services in Oslo, Norway.
+I'm a fullstack developer at TV 2 in Oslo, Norway.

 I have a strong fondness for JavaScript, HTML, SVG and CSS.